The relationship between money and happiness has been a hot topic for centuries.

 The solution?
 The good news for happy people is that if you combine your happiness with your long-term goals - you have greater chances of being both happy and rich.

-(Editor's Note: Ready to win the money game by first learning how to release your limiting beliefs and disempowering thoughts, emotions, and habits?
-Click the button below to sign-up for the Brain-A-Thon training event!)
+(EDITOR'S NOTE: Ready to win the money game by first learning how to release your limiting beliefs and disempowering thoughts, emotions, and habits?
+Click the button below to sign-up for the free Winning the Game of Money online training event!)

 Having a long-term vision of a great goal and desire appears to bring the greatest sense of satisfaction, along with our willingness to pursue that ‘big dream’ or ‘goal.’